Skip to main content

 Presenter: Guilemere Cox, JD – Emory COMPASS Coordinating Center

-Presenter: Rebecca Fils-Aime, MPH – Center for Program Evaluation and Quality Improvement, Emory Centers for Public Health Training and Technical Assistance
+Presenter: Rebecca Fils-Aime, MPH (she/her/hers) – Center for Program Evaluation and Quality Improvement, Emory Centers for Public Health Training and Technical Assistance

 Presenter: Christopher Roby, PhD – Emory COMPASS Coordinating Center